 If you’re looking to stand out from the competition, you need to grab recruiters’ attention with a well-defined CV, that emphasises your suitability for roles.

-So, I have put together the below guide which contains a marketing CV example to aid you in producing a CV that will help you land interviews.
+So, I have put together the below guide which contains 5 winning marketing CV examples to aid you in producing a CV that will help you land interviews.

 This CV example demonstrates how to document your experience and sector specific skills, in a visually pleasing and enticing manner, with a clear and professional structure.

 As this guide continues, I’ll walk you through the process of designing a CV that displays why you’re the ideal candidate for marketing roles.

 When producing your CV, structure should be a key consideration, helping you to display your applicableness for vacancies.